-In the coming days and weeks, many of us will be adapting the way we work to work remotely from home.
-This change will also affect the way interviews are undertaken, so don’t be surprised if your prospective employer suggests a virtual meet-up ahead of a face-to-face interview.
+The recent shift to remote working will affect the way interviews are undertaken, so don’t be surprised if your prospective employer suggests a virtual meet-up ahead of a face-to-face interview.
 Instead, use these steps to prepare for your brilliant (virtual) first impression.

 First and foremost, think about where you are going to have your interview – your home office?
 Your bedroom?
 Your kitchen?
 Wherever you choose, the lighting must be right – try to avoid direct light sources or bright objects behind you as this will create a shadowy silhouette.
 Think about what the interviewer will see in frame when looking behind you.
 The background needs to be clear and not distracting.
 The interviewer’s attention needs to be firmly on you.
 Once you have set up your ‘interview room’, make sure you’re not risking family, friends or even pets walking in when the interview is taking place.
 Let them know ahead of time that you have an interview, and then close the door to keep out any external noise.

 The day before your video interview, have a test run.
 Organise a test call with a family member or friend – this will ensure that the camera and microphone both work.
 Run through some interview questions and answers and ask the family member or friend to provide you with any feedback.

 It’ll probably feel strange doing this.
 However, video recording yourself speaking your interview answers out loud is a great way to check your body language.
 It also gives you a final opportunity to test the lighting and sound quality.
 You won’t want to suddenly become aware of these issues during the interview itself!